filipciesielski7/Mechanical_Clock/README.md

 ![animated gif of the clock](./preview.gif)

-The main goal of this project was to implement 3D animation using [OpenGL](https://www.opengl.org//) software.
-In order to load models (mostly generated in [blender](https://www.blender.org/)) [assimp](https://github.com/assimp/assimp) library was used.
-Generated clock is showing current system time and clock pendulum as well as gears are working with proper speed.
-Additionaly, camera movement was also implemented.
+The main goal of this project was to implement a 3D animation using [OpenGL](https://www.opengl.org//) software.
+In order to load models (mostly generated in [Blender](https://www.blender.org/)) [assimp](https://github.com/assimp/assimp) library was used.
+The generated clock shows current system time and clock pendulum as well as gears are working with proper speed.
+Additionally, camera movement was also implemented.

 ## Controls